CenterForSpatialResearch/conflict_urbanism_sp2021/README.md

 - could be easily customized
 - is straightforward enough that it can be used by students with no prior experience making things on the web

+In spring 2020 the template was used by the [Conflict Urbanism](https://centerforspatialresearch.github.io/conflict_urbanism_sp2020/) seminar, taught by Laura Kurgan.

 In spring 2019 the template was used by the [Conflict Urbanism: Puerto Rico Now](puerto-rico-now.c4sr.columbia.edu/) seminar, taught by Laura Kurgan and Frances Negrón-Muntaner.

 We are making this template available for others to adapt or use in their own courses.